 Apple Pay is Apple's mobile contactless payment method that utilizes an iPhone, iPad, or Apple Watch's onboard NFC chip.
-The wallet app stores between eight to twelve cards on device to be used when purchasing goods from retailers.
+The wallet app stores up to twelve cards on device to be used when purchasing goods from retailers.
 The program launched in 2013 in the US and since then has been adopted in over 50 countries.

 ● Contactless payment available at most major retailers